 11.1 Term

-These Terms remain in effect for as long as you access or use our Website or Services, or until terminated in accordance with this Section 11.
+These Terms remain in effect for as long as access or use occurs of our Website or Services, or until termination in accordance with this Section 11.

 11.2 Termination for Convenience